Cauliflower curry posted here is along with a video procedure which is a vegetable curry using gobi florets in onion tomato gravy.

 Below are the recipe details to make this simple cauliflower curry with step by step details and video procedure.

-Video procedure for making gobi gravy or cauliflower curry:
+Video procedure for making gobi gravy:

 how to make cauliflower curry or gobi curry: